-Photo ©UN Women/Joe Saade The success of FPIs depended on the overall enabling environment The FPIs were not stand-alone, independent modalities, and their success largely depended on the overall enabling environment and business processes.
+Conclusion 6: The FPIs were not stand-alone, independent modalities and their success largely depended on the overall enabling environment and business processes.
 Although much emphasis was placed on substantive programmatic aspects of the FPIs, a similar degree of emphasis was not placed on corporate-level monitoring of their performance and in turn on drawing lessons and adapting from implementation experiences.

-Photo ©Pixabay/Truthseeker Clear accountabilities for business processes and overall leadership of the FPIs as corporate programming instruments were not established.
-Although the FPIs were a major corporate initiative, most were implemented in a standalone and uncoordinated manner, with limited external stakeholder engagement, appropriate governance, risk assessments (including pilot testing) and mitigation plans.
-Corporate mechanisms were not sufficiently followed up, especially since 2018, to ensure uniform operationalization, accountability, ownership and authority for quality assurance and thematic coherence.
+Clear accountabilities for business processes and overall leadership of the FPIs as corporate programming instruments were not established.

+- 19. Although the FPIs were a major corporate initiative, most were implemented in a stand-alone and uncoordinated manner, with limited external stakeholder engagement, appropriate governance, risk assessments (including pilot testing) and mitigation plans.
+Corporate mechanisms were not sufficiently followed up, especially since 2018, to ensure uniform operationalization, accountability, ownership and authority for quality assurance and thematic coherence. - 20.
 Despite acknowledgement of the potential for cross-learning, aggregation and synthesis of results, no systematic knowledge management strategies were established for the FPIs.
-However, individual FPIs developed their own knowledge-sharing mechanisms and communities of practice with their available resources.
-Other key factors affecting the operationalization of the FPIs included: insufficient higher-level direction and monitoring of the FPIs' efficacy as a leading corporate modality, capacity and skills gaps in programme management, limited success for resource mobilization and inadequate processes and controls to ensure complete and accurate recording of FPI funds for management purposes, and the lack of dedicated operational performance indicators and inadequate knowledge management and learning/feedback loops to test and improve the cost-effectiveness of individual FPIs and the FPI modality as a whole.
-Varied performance, results and early impacts of FPIs The performance, results and early impacts of the FPIs varied greatly.
+However, individual FPIs developed their own knowledge-sharing mechanisms and communities of practice with their available resources. - 21.
+Other key factors affecting the operationalization of the FPIs included: insufficient higher-level direction and monitoring of the FPIs' efficacy as a leading corporate modality; capacity and skills gaps in programme management; limited success for resource mobilization and inadequate processes and controls to ensure complete and accurate recording of FPI funds for management purposes; the lack of dedicated operational performance indicators and inadequate knowledge management and learning/feedback loops to test and improve the cost-effectiveness of individual FPIs, and the FPI modality as a whole.

+Conclusion 7: The performance, results and early impacts of the FPIs varied greatly.
 However, the common success factors across the FPIs validated their logic and rationale of coherence and standardization, programming and scale, predictable funding, strong partnerships and effective monitoring and knowledge management.

-Some individual FPIs, such as Making Every Woman and Girl Count, Safe Cities and Safe Public Spaces, and Women's LEAP in Crisis Response, posted consistently good results across regions, while others, such as Climate-Resilient Agriculture and Women's Access to Justice, had results in fewer regions.
-The five case studies identified a number of common factors explaining their success or challenges, including: coherence through standard (yet customizable) approaches, predictable funding thanks to strong alignment with donor priorities; strong partnerships, programming at scale, and effective monitoring and knowledge management systems.
+22. Some individual FPIs, such as Making Every Woman and Girl Count, Safe Cities and Safe Public Spaces, and Women's LEAP in Crisis Response, posted consistently good results across regions, while others such as Climate-Resilient Agriculture and Women's Access to Justice had results in fewer regions.
+The five case studies identified a number of common factors explaining their success or challenges, including: coherence through standard (yet customizable) approaches; predictable funding thanks to strong alignment with donor priorities; strong partnerships; programming at scale; and effective monitoring and knowledge management systems.
 These are strong endorsements of the strength and potential of FPIs as a corporate programming modality to be mainstreamed across regions and thematic areas.
-In addition to common factors previously cited, individual FPIs had specific elements that contributed to their success that could be replicated or adapted to other FPIs.
-In summation, the FPIs were a bold and ambitious corporate initiative and carried risks associated with any major corporate change endeavour.
-The FPI intervention logic remains highly relevant to UN Women's Strategic Plans, and their experiences provide valuable lessons for the continuation and reinforcement of programmatic approaches.
-UN Women has made significant corporate investment in embedding the FPIs into its corporate culture, with some essential adjustments based on lessons learned over the past four years of implementation.
-The FPIs hold tangible value as a corporate programming instrument for scalable impact, which is becoming even more necessary for all development actors.
+In addition to common factors previously cited, individual FPIs had specific elements that contributed to their success, which could be replicated or adapted to other FPIs.

+Conclusion 8: In summation, the FPIs were a bold and ambitious corporate initiative and carried risks associated with any major corporate change endeavour.
+The FPI intervention logic remains highly relevant to UN-Women's Strategic Plans, and their experiences provide valuable lessons for the continuation and reinforcement of programmatic approaches.

+23. UN-Women has made significant corporate investment in embedding the FPIs into its corporate culture, with some essential adjustments based on lessons learned over the past four years of implementation.
+The FPIs hold tangible value as a corporate programming instrument for scalable impact, which are becoming even more necessary for all development actors.